Policy or Procedure: Policies - Page 2 - UW Graduate School Skip to content

 3.4.1.1 Enrollment by Graduate Students in Good Standing at Another Institution

-• The student must be approved by a University of Washington graduate degree granting department/program and the University of Washington Graduate School.
+• The student must be approved by a University of Washington graduate degree granting department/program and meet the qualifications for admission described in Graduate School Policy 3.1.1.

-• Students who are non-native English speakers must meet Graduate School Policy 3.2.
+• Students who are non-native English speakers must satisfy English Language Proficiency requirements as described in Graduate School Policy 3.2.
+Test scores used to meet this requirement must be at the “Recommended” level or higher.

 3.4.1.2 Enrollment by Fulbright Foreign Language Teaching Assistants (FLTA)